 I slowly made my way back to the Visitor Centre, sneaking glimpses of the cliffs along the way, and treated myself to a hot chocolate.
 As I sipped on the rich chocolate, I couldn’t help but chuckle at the thought of how perfect this was: huge cliffs, thundering waves and gale-force winds!
 It made the experience so much more intense!
 This was my first stop on my road trip along the Wild Atlantic Way – the coastal road that winds its way along the Irish Atlantic coast – and what a spectacular appetiser it was!
 [Read about my road trip along the Wild Atlantic Way]

 Explore the Burren region

 If you’re visiting the Cliffs of Moher, make sure to spend some time exploring the Burren region, with its beautiful hiking trails, geosites, caves and wonderful cuisine.
-Drop by or stay in the town of Lisdoonvarna, a ten-minute drive from the Cliffs of Moher.
+A lovely place to stay near the Cliffs of Moher is the town of Lisdoonvarna, a ten-minute drive away.
 This little town is famed for its Victorian Spa complex and annual Matchmaking Festival (yes, there’s even a Chief Matchmaker!) every September.
 The festival is reputedly Europe’s largest singles festival and boasts a week of music, dancing and craic (good ol’ Irish fun!).
 Lisdoonvarna is a great base from which to explore the Burren region as there are various hotels, country inns and B&B’s.
 I stayed at the gorgeous Sheedy’s Country House Hotel, owned by the lovely John and Martina.
 Make sure to treat yourself to dinner at Sheedy’s – John is a fantastic chef who uses local ingredients to create gastronomic heaven!

 Note: I was hosted by the Ireland Tourism on my road trip along the Wild Atlantic Way.
 As always, all views expressed above are mine.